 So for example, if you’re running a restaurant, and need a page or website catered (no pun intended) to that kind of business, you can simply choose the restaurant template.
 And because PBS allows for flexible customization, you’ll still be able style it to your heart’s content.
 And since your chosen template (in this case, your restaurant) will come with specific features designed specifically for a restaurant-themed business site, it will also come with PBS elements that attend to that type of site’s needs: like an entire section for the menu, a delivery feature, and social media buttons, and a lot more.
 Now picture something like this for your particular niche– if you’re running a corporate office, or a personal business, or even just a portfolio– don’t worry.
 With Version 4.0, we’ll be releasing templates for those as well.
 No doubt they’ll come in handy on your next site-building venture!

 More Elements, More Options

-Along with the new One-Pager Templates, we also have a bunch of other stuff coming up!
+Along with the new Full Page Templates, we also have a bunch of other stuff coming up!
 As we always say, PBS exists because we believe that creating amazing, stunning things doesn’t have to be as difficult as everyone makes it out to be.
 With this in mind, we urge you to take a look at our other upcoming features, so you can see for yourself just what all the neat, wonderful pages and sites you’ll be able to create with PBS!